Getting a barber shave is no longer a luxury experience. Any man, even you, can experience it at home. All you need is the right tools!

 Shavette Straight Razor

 Getting a straight razor is the first thing you need to do.
 However, not everyone has the guts to wield one on their face, which is okay.
+It can also be overwhelming to clean and maintain a straight razor.
 Before the HIV scare, barbers used to use traditional straight razors.
 But since then, many barbers of today are using shavette straight razors.

 Shavette straight razor is the kind of straight razor that looks the most similar to a traditional straight razor.
 They often have the same feel and look.
 The only difference is that the shavette’s blades are replaceable.
 Meanwhile, the traditional straight razor’s blade is not.